January 10, 2017

 As of October 2017, Daniels, 84, was living in Compton, Calif., where he attended high school.

-A version of this appeared in Nats News, the newsletter of the Washington Baseball Historical Society.
+A version of this appeared in the February 2017 edition of Nats News, the newsletter of the Washington Baseball Historical Society.
 Daniels signed the photo for me before game in the early ’60s.